UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 This starter is designed to work alongside the bare Laravel app with as few modifications to the "blank" app as possible.
 The reason is simple: ssometimes new versions of the Laravel come with changes to the app structure.

-The majority of the files are copied by the `unrulynatives/helpers` package.
-Below are the
+The majority of the files are copied by the `unrulynatives/helpers` package: as soon as you publish the package assets, all necessary foles would appear in your app:

 - Copy middlewares from `app/Http/Middleware` and register them in the `\app\Http\Kernel.php` field.